tylerlwsmith/deadhandmedia.com/README.md

 ## Manually clearing the getJSON for blog posts on DEV

-**The following recommendations may not always work: DEV uses aggressive caching on their API server at the time of writing (December 2021) which returns cached results for hours.**
+**The following recommendations may not always work: DEV uses aggressive caching on their API server at the time of writing (December 2021) which returns cached results for hours.
+Confusingly, the cache may work on a per-client basis.
+This means it's possible that a local development environment might show current data while Netlify's build servers receive a stale cache.**

+**To make matters even more confusing, Hugo also keeps a local cache.**

-To delete the cached posts from DEV, stop the server then delete the `resources/cache` directory.
+To delete the locally cached posts from DEV, stop the server then delete the `resources/cache` directory.
 The data will be refetched the next time you start the server.
-You can also run Hugo with the `--ignoreCache` or `--gc` flags, which should clear
+You can also run Hugo with the `--ignoreCache` or `--gc` flags, which will clear the local cache.
+However, this will not clear DEV's aggressive server-side caching.

+Sometimes, changing the number of articles requested from the DEV API will cause it to return more recent data.
+By default, Hugo requests 1000 articles (the max which DEV's API will return), but you can override this by setting the `HUGO_POSTS_PER_PAGE` environment variable to another value (like `999`).

 ## Skipping builds on Netlify